-The external auditor, PKF Littlejohn LLP ("PKF"), was reappointed after consideration by the audit committee and scrutiny of their independence, objectivity and capabilities.
+The external auditor, PKF Littlejohn LLP ("PKF"), was reappointed after consideration by the audit committee and scrutiny of its independence, objectivity and capabilities.
 The Audit Committee also received and reviewed a report from the external auditor setting out to its satisfaction how its independence and objectivity is safeguarded when providing non-audit services.
-The value of non-audit services provided by PKF in respect of the year ending 31 December 2023 amounted to £nil (2022: £nil).
-During the year there were no circumstances where PKF was engaged to provide services prohibited by the FRC's 2019 ethical standard or which might have led to a conflict of interest.
+The value of non-audit services provided by PKF in respect of the year ending 31 December 2024 amounted to £nil (2023: £nil).
+During the year, there were no circumstances where PKF was engaged to provide services prohibited by the FRC's Revised Ethical Standard (2019) or which might have led to a conflict of interest.